ocastaneda3/log_analyzer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Simple linux tool built to make it easier to viewing SSH auth.logs by pulling only failed password attempts.
+Simple linux tool built to make it easier to viewing SSH ```auth.log(s)``` by pulling only failed password attempts.
 Tool will display by deafult the top 5 ip addresses, users, and ports used in failed attempts to log into a SSH session.
 Additionally tool is able to provide a full ip list along with the total number of failed occurences.
 Appending a cleaning flag will give a clean version of that list only displaying ip addresses.

 ### Built With